Current Season 2025-26

 The YLC do not expect a significant increase in the number of postponed matches.
 The wording of the Rules and the way they are applied may be reconsidered for future seasons, if it appears that teams are exploiting the current arrangements by requesting approval of a postponement when they could have played a match on the scheduled date by bringing in reserve players.

-This page was last updated on 9th August 2025.
+This page was last updated on 30th March 2026.